-Expats moving to Minneapolis are really relocating to two cities in one: Minneapolis-Saint Paul.
-With only the Mississippi River separating them, the Twin Cities form the centre of a large metropolitan area sprawling across the flat Minnesota landscape.
+Expats moving to Minneapolis in America's Midwest are really relocating to two cities in one: Minneapolis and Saint Paul – the state capital.
+With only the Mississippi River separating them, the 'Twin Cities' form the centre of a large metropolitan area sprawling across the flat Minnesota landscape.

-There is a wide selection of good public and private schools to choose from and the main campus of the University of Minnesota is located here, along with a number of smaller colleges and universities.
+Parents will be pleased to know that there is a wide selection of good public and private schools to choose from and the main campus of the University of Minnesota is located here, along with a number of smaller colleges and universities.

 Suburban accommodation is affordable and the general cost of living in Minneapolis is low in comparison to other US cities.
-Most neighbourhoods in Minneapolis are well-equipped with everything children might need, from recreational centres and community swimming pools to museums and libraries.
+Most neighbourhoods in Minneapolis are well equipped with everything children might need, from recreational centres and community swimming pools to museums and libraries.

 Those living closer to the city centre will have easy access to the public transport network which consists of buses, light rail and a commuter rail line.
-Those living and working downtown can also use the Minneapolis Skyway System, which is a series of pedestrian bridges that connects 80 city blocks.
+Those living and working downtown can also use the Minneapolis Skyway System, which is a series of pedestrian bridges connecting 80 city blocks.
 There are many restaurants and shops along these passageways and it makes navigating the city in the chilly winters much easier.